Fay3/go-rest-api/README.md

 * AWS Lambda
 * AWS Dynamodb

+### Versioning
+For the application versioning I have gone with the git commit SHA to tag the application docker image, consideration of using semver dependent of team size and delivery stream

+### Branching Strategy
+As this is a small project I have only been committing to master however consideration of branching strategy would be dependent on team size and delivery steam
+* GITFLOW
+* GITHUBFLOW

 ### SRE
 The following was SRE considerations were taken while implementing the IaC:
 * S3 Logs with a dedicated bucket S3 Log bucket